-Choose from programs that reflect the opportunities and demands of the today.
-Contribute to a research portfolio that grows in influence and output yearly.
-Establish a career as a where you shapes lives and communities.
+Choose from programs that reflect the opportunities and demands of today.
+Contribute to a research portfolio that grows quality improvement and change in healthcare.
+Establish a career in which you shape lives and communities.

-Each master’s program emphasizes leadership development in clinical practice settings.
-Master’s candidates learn from the college’s experienced international faculty, whose work and research are supported by a network of training and research partnerships that connect the College to Wisconsin’s leading healthcare providers.
-Each master’s program provides graduates with the groundwork and experience for advance generalist practice as a Clinical Nurse Leader, public health nurse, clinical research manager, or informatician.
+The Master of Nursing program emphasizes development in clinical practice settings.
+Master’s candidates learn from the college’s experienced faculty, whose work and research are supported by a network of training and research partnerships that connect the College to Wisconsin’s leading healthcare providers.
+Each master’s program provides graduates with the groundwork and experience for advance generalist practice as a Clinical Nurse Leader.

-Faculty expertise and excellence inform College of Nursing graduate courses in pathophysiology, epidemiology, clinical outcomes and information systems and more – and inspire innovative best practices among master’s candidates as they improve outcomes for individuals, families, and populations at the microsystem level.
+Faculty inspire master’s candidates as they learn evidence-based practice to improve outcomes for individuals, families, and populations at the microsystem level.